 The intestinal flora - Why is it so important?

-The belly is structurally - and also biochemically - a second brain, connected directly to the encephalon, of which it is complementary.
-Of a rare complexity, it is often the weak link of our body.
+The belly is structurally - and also biochemically - a second brain, directly connected to the encephalon, of which it is complementary.
+Of rare complexity, it is often the weak link of our bodies.

-What is intestinal flora?
-The intestinal flora is the set of microorganisms that are found in the digestive tract, ie 100,000 billion bacteria.
-It's a hundred times more cells than the whole body!
+What is gut flora?
+The gut flora is all the microorganisms found in the digestive tract, i.e. 100,000 billion bacteria.
+This is a hundred times more cells than the whole body contains!

-The intestinal flora of an adult human can weigh between 1.5 kg and 2 kg.
-But we are all unique, with a microbiota (ie intestinal flora) of our own.
-About 1'000 different intestinal bacteria have been identified.
+The gut flora of an adult human can weigh between 1.5 kg and 2 kg.
+But we are all unique, with a microbiota (that is, intestinal flora) that is unique to us.
+About 1,000 different intestinal bacteria have been identified.

-Why is this flora so important?
-Because millions of neurotransmitters are found in the gut, the same as those produced in the brain, particularly serotonin, which is made largely in the intestinal nervous system.
-There are more problems with depression and anxiety in people with irritable bowel syndrome, up to 75% in some studies.
+Why is this flora so important ?
+Because millions of neurotransmitters are found in the gut, the same as those produced in the brain, particularly serotonin, which is largely produced in the intestinal nervous system.
+There are more depression and anxiety problems in people with irritable bowel syndrome, reaching up to 75% in some studies.

 The intestinal nervous system, or enteric nervous system, consists of 300 million neurons.
-It produces through the intestine between 70 and 80% of the immune cells.
-Thus, the intestinal flora stimulates the formation of immune cells and helps to make them vigilant and more active.
-Our health depends to a large extent on the proper balance of this intestinal ecosystem.
-Flora has a role of detoxification.
-It is able to degrade certain toxic substances coming from the outside or produced during the digestion.
-The flora also has the role of preventing the pathogens that are ingested daily to implant in the digestive tract; we are talking about a "barrier" effect.
+It generates between 70 and 80% of immune cells through the intestine.
+Thus, the intestinal flora stimulates the formation of immune cells and contributes to making them vigilant and more active.
+Our health depends largely on the good balance of this intestinal ecosystem.
+The flora has a detoxifying role.
+It is capable of degrading certain toxic substances coming from outside or produced during digestion.
+The flora also has a role in preventing pathogenic germs, which are ingested daily, from settling in the digestive tract; this is called a "barrier" effect.

 • antibiotic treatments